 The following is a guide only.
-Every co-living project will combine a varying mix of residential with managed spaces, and assessors must in all cases review the suitability of the criteria to determine the most appropriate asset classification.
+Every project is unique, and assessors must in all cases review the suitability of the criteria to determine the most appropriate asset classification.

 Co-living developments generally combine:

 - Self-contained residential apartments with private kitchens and bathrooms.

 - Apartments are typically rented for long-term stay (i.e. for periods of more than one month).

 - Managed communal areas for work and leisure.

 - For NC or RFO, generally the most appropriate asset classification is ‘Residential institutions – long term stay.’

 - For BIU, it is Residential.

 As a guide, assessors can also consider how their asset is classified according to local regulations.